 Precautions must be taken, both outdoors and indoors, in extremely hot and humid weather.
 The Heat Index demonstrates how heat and humidity combine to create hazardous working conditions.

-When working in hot weather, Members will:
+When working in hot weather, members will:

 - have access to an adequate water supply;

-- wear SPF 15, at a minimum, sunscreen/block to protect themselves from sunburn;
+- wear SPF-15, at a minimum, sunscreen/block to protect themselves from sunburn (not only be necessary in hot weather conditions);

 - undertake less physically strenuous work tasks;

 - take frequent breaks;

 - avoid working outdoors at mid-day;

 - be monitored frequently; and

 - trained to recognize and be alert to symptoms of heat exhaustion and dehydration.